AS 10: Property, Plant and Equipment

 Property, Plant, and Equipment (Ind AS 16) deals with the accounting for fixed assets not covered by AS 10.
 This Industry AS also covers the depreciation of property, plant, and equipment.

-And the key differences between these two are provided in a table below:
+The key differences between these two are provided in the table below:

 Difference Between ICDS 5 And AS 10